 Click Finish Setup.

-You’re now finished and can start using your new ownCloud server.
-Of course, there is much more that you can do to set up your ownCloud server for best performance and security.
-In the following sections we will cover important installation and post-installation steps.
+Now you can start using your new ownCloud server.
+Of course, there is much more that you could do to set up your ownCloud server for best performance and security.
+In the following sections, we will cover important installation and post-installation steps.

 This section provides a more detailed guide to the installation wizard and the three main topics: